Habitat: Upland and lowland tropical rainforest and adjacent woodlands

 Behaviours

-During the day, it rests on a bed of leaves inside a tree hollow or a clump of ferns.
-In areas with coconut palms, it's common to hear a commotion as the possum uses its chisel-like teeth to gnaw through leaves and bark in search of insects, causing shreds of leaves and trunk to fall to the ground.
+The striped possum is a shy, solitary creature that ventures out at night to feed on flowers, fruits, beetle larvae, and pollen.
+They are most easily located by the sounds they make while chewing and drinking in the forest.
+During the day, they rest on a bed of leaves inside a tree hollow or a clump of ferns.
+In areas with coconut palms, it is common to hear a commotion as they use their chisel-like teeth to gnaw through leaves and bark in search of insects, causing shreds of leaves and trunk to fall to the ground.
+They also bite into dead branches or fallen logs to find borers or grubs.

 The females have well-developed pouches and bear one to two young, almost always two.
 There is no detailed information available about the development of the young or the age of sexual maturity.
 Once they are weaned, females continue to carry their offspring with them on their backs until they reach maturity.